 - Speak to someone you trust at school - Once they understand your situation they will be better able to support you with things like homework or course work or time out of school.
 Lots of schools also have young carer's clubs that you might like to join.

-- We will offer you a young carer's assessment - A carer's assessment is a way for us to find out about the care you give and the support we can offer you and your family.
+- Get a carer's assessment.
+This is a way to tell the council about the care you give to make sure you're getting the right help for you and your family.
 For further information contact Children's Services.

 Young Adult Carers

 Carers aged 18 to 24 are known as "Young Adult Carers" if this is you, you can also get support from Action for Carers Surrey.
 Action for Carers Surrey will help you plan some of your next steps in life and support you as you think about about college, or university and moving into adulthood.

 You can be offered a carers assessment which is available to all carers over the age of 18.

 For support for over 18s please contact the Action for Carers Surrey enquiry desk:

 Here you can find out more about the Surrey Joint Strategy for Young Carers.
 This is the plan for how Surrey will work to support you as a young carer.
 It has been put together by people from Surrey County Council and the NHS.
 There has also been a lot of input from young carers to make sure you're getting your voices heard.

 Our joint strategy setting out how we ensure that young carers in Surrey are recognised, valued, and given the support they need